box/box-typescript-sdk-gen/docs/termsOfServices.md

 Returns the current terms of service text and settings for the enterprise.

-This operation is performed by calling function `getTermOfServices`.
+This operation is performed by calling function `getTermsOfService`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-terms-of-services/).

-_Currently we don't have an example for calling `getTermOfServices` in integration tests_
+_Currently we don't have an example for calling `getTermsOfService` in integration tests_

 ### Arguments

-- queryParams `GetTermOfServicesQueryParamsArg`
+- queryParams `GetTermsOfServiceQueryParams`
-  - Query parameters of getTermOfServices method
+  - Query parameters of getTermsOfService method
-- headers `GetTermOfServicesHeadersArg`
+- headers `GetTermsOfServiceHeaders`
-  - Headers of getTermOfServices method
+  - Headers of getTermsOfService method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.